Fantasy Football Week 3 Start 'Em & Sit 'Em: Mark Ingram ready for marquee matchup

 Age: 26 • Experience: 5 yrs.

-Agholor has six games in his career with double digits in targets, including Week 2 at Atlanta in the game where DeSean Jackson (groin) and Alshon Jeffery (calf) got hurt, and he's scored at least 12 PPR points in five of them, while averaging 17.7 PPR points over that span.
-Jackson and Jeffery are likely out, so expect Agholor's targets to again spike against the Falcons.
+Agholor has six games in his career with double digits in targets, including Week 2 at Atlanta in the game where DeSean Jackson (groin) and Alshon Jefferey (calf) got hurt, and he's scored at least 12 PPR points in five of them, while averaging 17.7 PPR points over that span.
+Jackson has been ruled out for Week 3, and Jeffery is likely going to sit as well, so expect Agholor's targets to again spike against the Falcons.

 KC Kansas City • #17